splintered-reality/py_trees_ros/doc/terminology.rst

       'RUNNING' to 'FAILURE/SUCCESS' takes more than one tick, we say that the behaviour itself is blocking.
 In short, `blocking == RUNNING`.

+   guard
+      A guard is a behaviour at the start of a work sequence that checks for a particular condition (e.g. is battery low?).
+If the check succeeds, then the door is opened to the rest of the work sequence.

    mock
    mocking
       A very useful paradigm to accelerate development and testing of your behaviour trees